WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

   t.hideturtle()
   t.penup()
 ```

+Don't forget to *indent* the two lines which are inside the loop.

 This loop sets a variable ```t``` in turn to ***each*** of the turtles in the project (there are only two at the moment) and for each turtle it hides the turtle and sets its pen to up.
 Using a loop like this avoids unnecessary repetition of code.
 You can now **delete** any other lines with ```hideturtle()``` and ```penup()```.